wordshaker/jesswhite_4/_posts/2017-10-25-whoneedsdashboards-post.md

 - Business Intelligence (Strategic)
 - Management Information (Tactical)
-- Operational Information (Implementation)
+- Operational Information (Execution)
-- Development Information (Implementation)
+- Development Information (Execution)

 I'm my opinion, dashboards are both beautiful and powerful.
 They come in many forms, each with their own strengths, purpose and evolution.
 I hope by the end, you will be considering who needs dashboards, and why, in your place of work.